-CASA, First Judicial District is fortunate to have the dedication of an involved and compassionate Board of Directors, all of whom support CASA First with generous contributions.
+CASA First is fortunate to have the dedication of an involved and compassionate Board of Directors, all of whom support CASA First with generous contributions.
 This group of community and business leaders is responsible for financial oversight, goal setting, policy development, and fundraising.
 The CASA First Board members meet regularly and dedicate additional time to attend outreach and fundraising events.

 Deborah Schroder, MS, President

 Deborah currently chairs the Art Therapy and Counseling Department at Southwestern College and serves on the Licensing and Therapy Practice Board for the State of New Mexico.
 She is the author of Little Windows into Art Therapy: Small Openings for Beginning Therapists.
 Deborah co-facilitates the CASA First "Reflective Practice" monthly peer group for our volunteers working with traumatized children.

 Andres brings knowledge of technology, entrepreneurial skills and behavioral health expertise to CASA First.
 He co-owns EMR-Bear behavioral health record system.
 Previously, he was Director of IT at Women’s Health Services and an IT consultant and trainer for the Supreme Court of New Mexico.
 Andres emigrated from Buenos Aires, Argentina to Santa Fe with his family in 2001.
 He was an MD degree candidate in Argentina and obtained his RN degree in New Mexico.